natheroth19/InClass0227/README.md

-# rhis is the start
+# rhis is the start this is the start again